Project “Parfum d’images”: the influence of odours on the visual memory of infants

 The project “Parfum d’images” measures the impact of the association of odour and images on infants

 To answer this question, the “Parfum d’images” project proposes to measure the impact of an odour-image association on the ability of 4-6 month old infants to recognise images afterwards.
-To do this, the infants will be received twice in the laboratory.
-The first time, their brain activity will be measured during the presentation of numerous images.
-This measurement will be carried out in two different odorant contexts (using perfumes).
+We will bring the infants to the laboratory on two separate occasions.
+During their first visit, we will measure their brain activity while presenting them with various images.
+This measurement will be conducted in two distinct environments scented with different perfumes.
 This first measurement will make it possible to show the absence of a cerebral response to given images, still unknown to the infant, and the absence of a difference in cerebral activity between the two odorant contexts.

 At the end of this first appointment, a scented book will be given to the child’s parents.
 It will contain some of the images presented during the experiment and will have the smell of one of the perfumes used during the experiment.
-The parents will then be asked to read this book every day with their child in the interval before the second appointment.
+We will then instruct the parents to read this book daily with their child between their first and second laboratory visits.
 The aim of this daily reading will be for the child to learn the images in association with the smell.

-At their second visit to the laboratory, the infants will be tested under the same conditions as at the first appointment.
-This time we are expected to identify a brain response that reflects the infants’ ability to recognise the images.
-In particular, we expect a stronger brain response in the context of the scent associated with the book, which will indicate that images are better recognised when the scent associated with their learning is present.
+During the infants’ second laboratory visit, we will again present them with image sequences under the same conditions as their first visit.
+However, this time, we aim to identify a specific brain response in their neural activity that reflects their ability to recognize the images.
+In particular, we expect a stronger brain response in the context of the scent associated with the book?
+The presence of the scent associated with learning will indicate enhanced recognition of the images.

 “Parfum d’images”: description of the measurement method